darktable-org/dtdocs/content/preferences-settings/presets.md

 Pre-defined presets (those that are included by default within darktable) are shown with a lock symbol.
 Their auto-apply properties cannot be changed.

-Selecting user-defined preset and pressing `Enter` key or Double clicking on it will open an edit dialog.
-This allows the chosen preset to be edited, saved to an external `.dtpreset` file or deleted from list of presets.
-Selecting user-defined preset and pressing `Delete` key will allow user to delete preset.
+Selecting a user-defined preset and pressing `Enter` or `double clicking` on it will open an edit dialog.
+This allows the chosen preset to be edited, saved to an external `.dtpreset` file or deleted.
+Selecting a user-defined preset and pressing the `Delete` key will delete the preset.

 See the [presets](../darkroom/interacting-with-modules/presets.md) section for more information.